dotku/ai/tutorial/host-qwen-0.5b-aws.md

 GPU, and ONNX could support both GPU and CPU.
 In our example, we want to have lowest cost setup, ONNX would be a better option.

+2. For MacOS Intel, how do I install vLLM?

+    Would suggest to install VM (eg. Docker) for linux simulation.